Main navigation

-Phase 1: PLANNING the Change
+PLANNING the Change

-WHAT is changing?
+- What is changing?

-WHY are we changing it?
+- Why are we changing it?

-What would happen if we don’t?
+- What would happen if we don’t?

-Does this align with our organization's overall strategy?
+- How does this align with our organization's overall strategy?

-Select a project approach: Will your change initiative have phases?
-Or maybe tracks (mini-projects)?
+Select a Project Approach: Will your change initiative have phases?
+Or maybe tracks/mini projects?
 How do you want to chunk it down into manageable components?

-Phase 2: ANNOUNCING the Change
+ANNOUNCING the Change

 Start with managers: Make sure that leadership, managers, and supervisors are aware of the coming change.

 Meet directly with employees: Meet directly with employees to introduce the change, answer questions, address concerns, and gather feedback.
+Keep it high level; details will come later.
+And let your team know that you will provide opportunities for them to contribute input along the way on the "how".

-Phase 3: IMPLEMENTING the Change
+IMPLEMENTING the Change

 Launch the project: Kick off the change initiative, making sure everyone is clear about their role in the project.